 Most players who are starting out in The Witcher 3 have little knowledge of why adrenaline is important in the game.
-You can consume all of your adrenaline points for special attacks and special buffs which come real handy against some of the late-game monsters.
+You can consume all of your adrenaline points for special attacks and special buffs, which come in handy against some of the late-game monsters.

 The following guide will tell you what adrenaline points are, how to use them, and how to build your adrenaline meter in The Witcher 3: Wild Hunt.

-The adrenaline bar is located just below the stamina bar in the top left corner of your screen.
+The adrenaline bar in The Witcher 3 is located just below the stamina bar in the top left corner of your screen.
 It is the red circular meter that starts filling up every time you successfully land a hit on an enemy.

 Keep in mind that you have to attack enemies to generate adrenaline points.
 Just staying idle in combat will not get you any adrenaline.